Documentation

 Memory model

 Stack allocation by default for scalars and small structs.
 Arrays are heap-allocated with malloc — the caller is responsible for free.
 There is no garbage collector.
-The language is explicitly manual-memory, like C itself.
+The C/C++ targets are explicitly manual-memory.
+The JS target inherits the JS runtime's GC.

 interface Point { x: number; y: number; }